matijakolaric-com/django-music-publisher/docs/support.rst

 User support
 ------------------------------

-A lot of effort was put into keeping it intuitive and seemingly simple, while offering many advanced features, e.g. CWR and royalty processing.
+A lot of effort was put into keeping DMP intuitive and seemingly simple, while offering many advanced features, e.g. CWR and royalty processing.
 But, it is far from being simple.